+- Logic 0 = No receive FIFO reset (default).

-- Logic 0 = No receive FIFO reset (default). - Logic 1 = Reset the receive FIFO pointers and FIFO level counter logic (the receive shift register is not cleared or altered).
+- Logic 0 = No receive FIFO reset (default).

+Logic 1 = Reset the receive FIFO pointers and FIFO level counter logic (the receive shift register is not cleared or altered).
 This bit will return to a logic 0 after resetting the FIFO.